 If you search the web, you will easily find a lot of high-level advice, such as

 This kind of advice is a good starting point.
 It can help you with understanding what it means to be customer-centric, and your first step should be to produce and communicate a vision statement in your organization, with a list of clear and easy to understand core values towards your customers.

-And this is where the YaSM framework comes into the picture: YaSM describes a set of processes which ensure that you stay focused on your customers' needs and build up a loyal customer base.
+And this is where YaSM comes into the picture: YaSM describes a set of service management processes which ensure that you stay focused on your customers' needs and build up a loyal customer base.

 The first of these processes is called "Manage customer relationships".
-In this process,
+In this CRM process,

 And then we interact with the customers at almost every stage of the YaSM service lifecycle: